AhmedElkomey/zabbix_automation/zabbix-automator/docs/api.md

 # API Documentation

-This document provides the API documentation for the `zabbix_automation` package modules.
+This document provides the API documentation for the `zabbix-automator` package modules.

 ## Modules